Perth, Western Australia:

 Boola Katitjin

-Murdoch University calls this new building 'An award-winning learning experience'.
+Murdoch University says of this new building that it provides 'An award-winning learning experience'.

 It was under construction when I attended a renewable energy conference in December 2022.
 I was impressed then with what seemed to me to be some very unusual features.